courselab/so2023-ricardo_aguiar/activity_01/README.md

 This is an example of a simple bootloader that loads and executes a hello world program.

+# Challenge
+a) Implement your own version of the hello world program in machine code.

+b) Implement your own version of the hello world program in AT&T assembly.

+c) Implement your own version of the hello world program in C.

 ## Requirements

 To build and run this example, you will need: